<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Sharing]]></category>

-<guid isPermaLink="false">http://www.josephreport.com/?p=109</guid>
+<guid isPermaLink="false">http://www.josephreport.com/?p=92</guid>

-<p>The post <a rel="nofollow" href="https://josephreport.com/learned-principles-from-the-life-of-elijah/">Learned principles from the life of Elijah</a> appeared first on <a rel="nofollow" href="https://josephreport.com">Joseph Report</a>.</p>
+<p>The post <a rel="nofollow" href="https://josephreport.com/the-greatest-need-for-preparation/">The Greatest Need for Preparation</a> appeared first on <a rel="nofollow" href="https://josephreport.com">Joseph Report</a>.</p>

 ]]></description>

-<p>The post <a rel="nofollow" href="https://josephreport.com/learned-principles-from-the-life-of-elijah/">Learned principles from the life of Elijah</a> appeared first on <a rel="nofollow" href="https://josephreport.com">Joseph Report</a>.</p>
+<p>The post <a rel="nofollow" href="https://josephreport.com/the-greatest-need-for-preparation/">The Greatest Need for Preparation</a> appeared first on <a rel="nofollow" href="https://josephreport.com">Joseph Report</a>.</p>

 ]]></content:encoded>